parthk279/Music-Genre-Classification/README.md

 # MusicGenreClassification

-Academic research in the field of **Deep Learning (Deep Neural Networks) and Sound Processing**, Tel Aviv University.

 ## Abstract

-This paper discuss the task of classifying the music genre of a sound sample.
+This project carries out the task of classifying the music genre of a sound sample.

 ## Introduction